Media, Journalism & Entertainment job market report cover, Kansas City, MO-KS, 2026-06

 Entry-Level Candidates

-Next step: Build a starter portfolio with one reported piece, one short-form video, one photo set, and one edited package that shows attention to detail, editing, and time management—the same skills that show up most often in local postings.[10]
+Next step: Build a starter portfolio with one reported written piece, one short video, one photo story, and one proof-of-process sample showing how you verify and clean up AI-assisted research or transcription.

 Mid-Career Candidates